Skip to Content

 Located on historic O’Connell Street, it’s a very handy option for those of you wondering what to do in Dublin for 2 days if the weathers terrible!

-The next stop takes us on a 20-minute walk down the quays to the oldest pub in Dublin – The Brazen Head.
+The next stop takes us on a 20-minute walk to the oldest pub in Dublin – The Brazen Head.

 Dating back to the 12th century, you’ll feel like you’ve stepped back in time when you stroll through its doors.